What is 4 out of 50,000? Understanding Proportions and Percentages

 -

 Public Health: Imagine a city with a population of 50,000.
 If only four cases of a rare disease are reported, this represents a 0.008% prevalence rate.
-Public health officials would use this data to assess the disease's spread and implement necessary preventative measures And that's really what it comes down to..
+Public health officials would use this data to assess the disease's spread and implement necessary preventative measures And it works..

 -